KnapsackPro/docs.knapsackpro.com/_posts/2021-02-17-how-to-build-knapsack-pro-api-client-from-scratch-in-any-programming-language.md

 Please note Knapsack Pro Test Runner should [track recorded test files time execution in seconds](https://github.com/KnapsackPro/knapsack-pro-jest/blob/e6eca4868df9379ce17fe5df865302b11434803c/src/knapsack-pro-jest.ts#L68,L76) and pass it back to Knapsack Pro Core.
 It should also pass info whether [tests are green or red](https://github.com/KnapsackPro/knapsack-pro-jest/blob/e6eca4868df9379ce17fe5df865302b11434803c/src/knapsack-pro-jest.ts#L82) (failing).
 Thanks to that Knapsack Pro Core will [set proper process exit status](https://github.com/KnapsackPro/knapsack-pro-core-js/blob/0f44c6a3daa369cd4353e315abbf5539295289ea/src/knapsack-pro-core.ts#L124).
 When at least 1 test fails then the process exit status should be `1` so the CI provider will mark your CI build as a failed one.

+## Testing your Knapsack Pro client

+For testing your Knapsack Pro client I recommend creating a new project with tests in your testing framework (test runner).
+Here is an [example project with Jest tests](https://github.com/KnapsackPro/jest-example-test-suite#jest-example-test-suite-and-knapsackprocom).

+You can create a [bin script that runs tests](https://github.com/KnapsackPro/jest-example-test-suite/blob/master/bin/knapsack_pro_jest) for a given CI node index using the Knapsack Pro client.

+For instance use:

+* `bin/knapsack_pro_jest 0 2` - run tests on CI node index `0`.
+The total number of CI nodes is `2`.
+* `bin/knapsack_pro_jest 1 2` - run tests on CI node index `1`.

 ## README

 It's good to create a well-documentented README for your packages.
 You can get inspired by checking documentation for: